SandorMiskey/TEx-Rasa/docs/README.md

 * api locking
   * when register/init/copy/destroy instance
   * when run instance (sync.WaitGroup?)
+* storage to submodule
-* set rasa library log levels az in <https://rasa.com/docs/rasa/command-line-interface#log-level>
+* set rasa library log levels as in <https://rasa.com/docs/rasa/command-line-interface#log-level>
 * validate httpStaticRoot if httpStaticEnabled on start
-* implement Logger.Printf(), set fasthttp.Server() Logger.
 * self signed cert creation in init for proxy and main (check init.sh)